eslint/eslint/docs/rules/spaced-comment.md

 ### Options

 The rule takes two options.
-The first is a string which be either "always" or "never".
+The first is a string which be either `"always"` or `"never"`.
 If you pass `"always"` then the `//` or `/*` must be followed by at least once whitespace.
 If `"never"` then there should be no whitespace following.
 The default is `"always"`.

 Here is an example of how to configure the rule with this option: